Associate Professor of Sociology and Jewish Studies

 Director of Undergraduate Studies, Sociology

-Affiliated Faculty, American Studies and European Studies
+Affiliated Faculty, American Studies, and German, Russian and East European Studies

 Kelner, Shaul.
 2020.
 “Foreign Tourists, Domestic Encounters: Human Rights Travel to Soviet Jewish Homes,” Ch.
 5 in Sune Bechmann Pedersen and Christian Noack, eds.
 Tourism and Travel during the Cold War: Negotiating Tourist Experiences across the Iron Curtain, London: Routledge.
 Pp. 98-122.

 Kelner, Shaul.
 2019. “À la rencontre des juifs de l'autre côté du rideau de fer : récits de voyage de juifs américains et représentation du judaïsme en Union soviétique” [“Encountering Jews on the other Side of the Iron Curtain: American Jewish Travel Writing and the Representation of Judaism in the Soviet Union”], in Andreas Nijenhuis-Bescher, Susanne Berthier-Foglar, Gilles Bertrand and Frédéric Meyer, eds., Frontières et altérité religieuse : La religion dans le récit de voyage.
 Rennes, France: Presses Universitaires De Rennes.
 Pp. 253-273.